apache/flink-web/docs/content/what-is-flink/flink-applications.md

 * **{{< docs_link file="flink-docs-stable/docs/libs/cep/" name="Complex Event Processing (CEP)">}}**: Pattern detection is a very common use case for event stream processing.
 Flink's CEP library provides an API to specify patterns of events (think of regular expressions or state machines).
 The CEP library is integrated with Flink's DataStream API, such that patterns are evaluated on DataStreams.
 Applications for the CEP library include network intrusion detection, business process monitoring, and fraud detection.

 * **{{< docs_link file="flink-docs-stable/docs/dev/dataset/overview/" name="DataSet API">}}**: The DataSet API is Flink's core API for batch processing applications.
 The primitives of the DataSet API include *map*, *reduce*, *(outer) join*, *co-group*, and *iterate*.
 All operations are backed by algorithms and data structures that operate on serialized data in memory and spill to disk if the data size exceed the memory budget.
 The data processing algorithms of Flink's DataSet API are inspired by traditional database operators, such as hybrid hash-join or external merge-sort.
+Starting with Flink 1.12 the DataSet API has been soft deprecated.

 * **{{< docs_link file="flink-docs-stable/docs/libs/gelly/overview/" name="Gelly">}}**: Gelly is a library for scalable graph processing and analysis.
 Gelly is implemented on top of and integrated with the DataSet API.
 Hence, it benefits from its scalable and robust operators.
 Gelly features {{< docs_link file="flink-docs-stable/dev/libs/gelly/library_methods.html" name="built-in algorithms">}}, such as label propagation, triangle enumeration, and page rank, but provides also a {{< docs_link file="flink-docs-stable/dev/libs/gelly/graph_api.html" name="Graph API">}} that eases the implementation of custom graph algorithms.